emilarner/cstruct2/README.md

  - *dependent_value*: str, the previously read field we base our decisions on
  - *decisions*: dict, a map of what each value as read from *dependent_value* should be as a another *cstruct2* field.

 Due to the nature of the declared switch statement, the field type cannot be given as a type annotation.
 Instead, it must be given as the first argument of a tuple describing each possible field in a decision mapping.
+Of course, the last argument of the tuple for each decision field would describe a wrapper.

 Of course, with things like these, it's best to explain additionally with just an example: